python/devguide/core-developers/motivations.rst

-   If there's a kind of link you'd like to include in your entry that isn't already covered by the categories mentioned above, please start a discussion about that on the Committers category on the Python Discourse (discuss.python.org) or the python-committers mailing list.
+   If there's a kind of link you'd like to include in your entry that isn't already covered by the categories mentioned above, please start a discussion about that on the Committers category on the Python Discourse (discuss.python.org).

-   The Committers Discourse category or the python-committers mailing list is also the appropriate point of contact for any other questions or suggestions relating to this page.
+   The Committers Discourse category is also the appropriate point of contact for any other questions or suggestions relating to this page.